Is bankruptcy a good idea?

-If you’re on this page, you may have reached a point where you think you just cannot take the stress anymore and you just want it to all go away.
-Perhaps you’re here because you assume that your struggles with your debt means you will be made bankrupt.
+If you’re on this page, you may have reached a point where you cannot take the stress anymore and want it to all disappear.
+Perhaps you’re here because you assume that your struggles with your debt mean you will be made bankrupt.

-Don’t worry, we’re here to calm you down as 90% of the time, the move to Bankruptcy really isn’t necessary.
-If your debt is unsecured, we really recommend you go straight to our unsecured debt section to find out about a much less drastic way to tackle your debt.
+Don’t worry; we’re here to calm you down, as bankruptcy isn't necessary 90% of the time.
+If your debt is unsecured, we recommend that you go straight to our unsecured debt section to find a much less drastic way to tackle your debt.

 Bankruptcy and Statute Barred Debt

-You will find that we will always ask you to check if your debt is more than six years old as you may be able to handle your debt with one simple letter.
-If it is more than six years old, you haven’t paid towards, communicated about the debt, or the debt has not gone to court, it may be considered statute barred.
+We will always ask you to check if your debt is over six years old, as you may be able to handle your debt with one simple letter.
+If it is over six years old, you haven’t paid towards or communicated about the debt, or it has not gone to court, it may be considered statute-barred.
 Find out more about this by clicking here.

-If your debt is statute barred, pour yourself a cold (or hot) drink and relax.
+If your debt is statute-barred, pour yourself a cold (or hot) drink and relax.
 If not, now is not the time to panic.
-Bankruptcy is the very last resort and it’s the last resort for a reason.
-The repercussions of going down this route can affect you greatly, so it is not a decision you should take without knowing and understanding the full facts surrounding this subject.
+Bankruptcy is the very last resort, and it is the last resort for a reason.
+The repercussions of going down this route can affect you significantly, so it is not a decision you should make without knowing and understanding the full facts surrounding this subject.

 Bankruptcy is the very last resort